wonkeythemonkey/janodev-astro/src/content/blog/lessons-from-no-kings-day.md

 modDatetime: 2025-10-20T02:37:07.159Z
 ---

-Yesterdat was the second nationwide day of protest known as "No Kings."
+Yesterday was the second nationwide day of protest known as "No Kings."
 I did attend a large "Hands Off" rally in Washington, D.C., and I have attended a lot of smaller demonstrations in the town where I live, but I was unable to attend the first No Kings protest in June of 2025.
 Fortunately, I did manage to attend a local demonstration on October 18 even though I was traveling.
 The following are some observations that I wanted to document, mostly for my own reference, about things that seemed to work well and not so well during this protest as compared to others I've attended.

 ## Marches are better than gatherings